-Understanding on thermodynamic properties of van der Waals equation of state with the use of Mathematica Masatsugu Sei Suzuki and Itsuko S. Suzuki Department of Physics, SUNY at Binghamton (Date: August 18, 2015)
+van der Waals gas Masatsugu Sei Suzuki Department of Physics, SUNY at Binghamton (Date: November 15, 2017)

 Johannes Diderik van der Waals (November 23, 1837 - March 8, 1923) was a Dutch theoretical physicist and thermodynamicist famous for his work on an equation of state for gases and liquids.
 His name is primarily associated with the van der Waals equation of state that describes the behavior of gases and their condensation to the liquid phase.
 His name is also associated with van der Waals forces (forces between stable molecules), with van der Waals molecules (small molecular clusters bound by van der Waals forces), and with van der Waals radii (sizes of molecules).

 He became the first physics professor of the University of Amsterdam when it opened in 1877 and won the 1910 Nobel Prize in physics.